coderefinery/reproducible-research/_episodes/03-workflow-management.md

 more time and memory.

-Some rules do not need to run in a separate job on the cluster (since they take only seconds to complete), and should rather be completedd locallywhere the `snakemake` command is run (e.g. login node).
+Some rules do not need to run in a separate job on the cluster (since they take only seconds to complete), and should rather be completed locally where the `snakemake` command is run (e.g. login node).
 One can add such exceptions with the `localrules` rule:
 ```python
 localrules: all, clean, make_archive